scala/docs.scala-lang/tutorials/tour/unified-types.md

 `scala.AnyVal` represents value classes.
 All value classes are not nullable and predefined; they correspond to the primitive types of Java-like languages.
 Note that the diagram above also shows implicit conversions between the value classes.

 `scala.AnyRef` represents reference classes.
 All non-value classes are defined as reference class.
 Every user-defined class in Scala implicitly extends `scala.AnyRef`.
-If Scala is used in the context of a Java runtime environment, then `scala.AnyRef` corresponds to `java.lang.Object`.
+If Scala is used in the context of a Java runtime environment, `scala.AnyRef` corresponds to `java.lang.Object`.

 Here is an example that demonstrates that strings, integers, characters, boolean values, and functions are all objects just like every other object: